-It is expected that Aleafia will align its production of quality standardized strains of medical cannabis to its data base of information which sets out the needs of its patients based on those patients' medical conditions.
+It is expected that Aleafia will align its production of quality standardized strains of medical cannabis to its database of information which sets out the needs of its patients based on those patients' medical conditions.

 The advanced automation and strategic layout at the Niagara greenhouse facility requires minimal retrofitting and it is expected that Aleafia will achieve a greater production capacity at a lower cost.
-It is expected that the transaction will be treated as an expedited acquisition for purposes of the policies of TSX Venture Exchange.
-The transaction is subject to acceptance of the TSX Venture Exchange.